idr4n/SublimeFind/README.md

 ]
 ```

-This pluging is still in develpment and I have tested extensibly in MacOS, and Linux.
-It also works in Windows, although testing in this platform has been limited.
+This plugin is still in development and has been tested extensively in MacOS, and Linux.
+It also works in Windows, although testing on this platform has been limited.

 ### License